jamis/jamis.github.io/_posts/2014-06-23-second-great-secret.md

 "Anyway," Basil said.
 "Something to think about, I guess."
 He sighed, grimacing at the smell, and looked around the cell.
 His gaze settled on the wall beside the door, and he raised an eyebrow.
 "What's this?" he asked, gesturing at the wall.

 Fabian glanced up.
 "Oh," he said.
-"Just...something I tinkered on while taking a break from practicing that illusion spell."
+"Just...something I tinkered on while taking a break from practicing that spell."

 Basil got up and walked to the wall.
 He ran his fingers over the joints where the mortar held the bricks together.
 Beginning near the floor, some of the joints had been recently cleaned, dirt and grime painstakingly prised out, resulting in a kind of branching path that moved vertically up the wall.